aatwi/tutorials/spring-jpa-testing/README.md

 ## Keep In Mind

 Keep in mind the following points when referencing this project:
-1. **H2 InMemory Database**: Here I am using 'H2 InMemory' as the database.
+1. **H2 InMemory Database**: Here I am using 'H2 InMemory' as the in-memory database.
 Of course, the logic in this application works with any other DB instance.
 You just need to modify the configuration accordingly.
-1. **Configuration Files**: Loading H2 and starting Spring for the tests requires the following configuration files:
+1. **Configuration Files**: Loading H2 and starting Spring for the tests require the following configuration files:
     1. [persistence.xml](src\test\resources\META-INF\persistence.xml)
     1. [application.properties](src\test\resources\application.properties)